PetStr/PetStr/README.md

 * Hardware platforms, x86_32, x86_64, ARM-v7, ARM-M1.

 Types of software i have written:
 * Scientific calculations.
 Calculation of gas data thermodynamic stuff.
 Gas equilibrium, adiabatic flame temperature, general gas data.
+A sample of this code is just about to be released.
 * Real time control, Combustion engine lab control.
+During my postgraduate studies I wrote an engine control / rig control program that was used for experiments on a combustion engine.
 * Data aquisition.
 AD sampling.
 * Database query, pull data from SQL database to then process and put into spreadsheet.
 Hundreds of tables.
 * Controlling and monotoring sensors and actuators through Controller Area Network.
 Kvaser and socketcan.